 Once you have powered up your camera (instructions to wire a camera), registering a new camera is fast and simple.
 You'll know your camera is ready to register when it is blinking a blue light.

 You can register a camera either from a mobile app (download links below) or via the web.
+We recommend using the mobile app especially if you are registering an R2 camera.

 Registering from Mobile Apps

 Once an app is downloaded, login to the app and click "Register Camera" from the home screen.
 That will take you through a few quick steps including assigning the camera to a location.
 This location can be changed any time in the future from the web.
-The last step will include showing a QR code to the camera.

 Registering from the Web